14 Instrumental Variables

 1 Mixed sex 0.196

-The difference is substantial—same-sex parents are about 7 percentage points more likely to have a third child.
+The difference is considerable—same-sex parents are about 6 percentage points more likely to have a third child.
 The instrument is relevant.

 We cannot directly test the exclusion restriction, but we can check whether the instrument has a small reduced-form relationship with the outcome:

-The difference is small (about 1-2 percentage points), consistent with the effect operating through fertility rather than directly.
+The difference is small (around a percentage point), consistent with the effect operating through fertility rather than directly.
 Of course, this doesn’t prove excludability—we must rely on economic reasoning to argue there’s no direct channel.

 IV models are typically estimated using Two-Stage Least Squares (2SLS):